-We have 71 U.S. warehouse-format stores located in seventeen states, as shown in the chart below:
+We have 72 U.S. warehouse-format stores located in seventeen states, as shown in the chart below:

 State Number of Stores

 Arizona 4

 California 7

 Colorado 2

 Florida 15

 Georgia 7

 Illinois 6

 Louisiana 1

 Maryland 1

 Nevada 2

 New Jersey 2

 North Carolina 1

 Ohio 2

 Pennsylvania 2

 Tennessee 3

-Texas 13
+Texas 14

 Utah 1

 Virginia 2

-Total: 71
+Total:

-We opened ten new stores during our fiscal year ended December 31, 2015 and have opened fourteen new stores since then.
+We opened 12 new stores during fiscal 2016 and have opened three new stores since then.
 In addition to our warehouse-format stores, we operate one separate small 5,500 square foot design center located in New Orleans, Louisiana.
 Our headquarters, which we refer to as our store support center, is approximately 106,600 square feet and is located in Smyrna, Georgia.
-Additionally, we operate an approximately 37,000-square feet product review center in Smyrna, Georgia.
+Additionally, we operate an approximately 37,000-square foot product review center in Smyrna, Georgia.